 Oh, and it’s “Sow-der.”
 You know, like “chow-der.”
 Just saying.

-Sauder Woodworking Co. is North America’s leading producer of ready-to-assemble (RTA) furniture and the nation’s fifth-largest residential furniture manufacturer.
+Sauder Woodworking Co. is North America’s leading producer of ready-to-assemble (RTA) furniture and one of the top five residential furniture manufacturers in the United States.
 An authentic American original, 90 percent of Sauder® furniture is manufactured in Archbold, Ohio — right where we were founded in 1934.
 Although the town is small (pop.
 4,300), our facility is expansive.
 With some of the most technologically advanced equipment in the world, the facility features nearly 4 million square feet of space, employs about 2,000 workers and houses a wide variety of local and imported materials.
 Sauder also sources furniture from a network of quality global partners, including a line of office chairs that complement its residential and light commercial office furniture.

 We know what you’re thinking — why would anyone want to assemble their furniture?

 Well, if a hammer, screwdriver and a little help from us can equate to a lot of benefits for your budget and style, why wouldn’t you?